ondrabus/kontent-url-slug-history-custom-element/README.md

 ```

 1. Deploy the code to a secure public host
-    * See [deploying section](#Deploying) for a really quick option
+    * See the [deploying section](#deploying) for a really quick option

 1. Follow the instructions in the [custom elements documentation](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions#a-displaying-your-custom-editor-in-kontent) to add the element to a content model.
-    * The `Hosted code URL` is where you deployed to in step 1
+    * The `Hosted code URL` is where you've deployed the element to in step 1.
-    * Add the URL slug element codename into configuration
+    * Add the URL slug element's codename into configuration.

 ## Configuration